Services

 SLI details: Uptime graph

-You can adjust the number of periods displayed using the Reporting periods dropdown menu.
-Hovering over the bars of the graph provides detailed information about each period, and the data zoom allows you to zoom in on specific time intervals.
+The number of periods displayed can be adjusted using the Reporting periods dropdown menu.
+Hovering over the bars of the graph provides detailed information about each period, and data zoom allows closer inspection of specific time intervals.

 SLI details: Excluded downtimes list